tropicflite/dotfiles/README.md

 tropicflite's config files
 ===========================

+I'm currently using Ubuntu but these should work with any distro with minor modifications.

-These are some configuration files ("dotfiles", "rc files", ...).
+These are some config files ("dotfiles", "rc files", ...).

-I use git to version control and github to sync them.
-Feel free to have a look!
+I use git to version control and github to sync them with a couple of helper scripts.

+Check the individual directories for additional READ.ME files for more instructions.

+Use whatever you like!

 ## Usage